 sum_all is an integer, not a string.
 Therefore I can’t treat this variable as a container and try to access each individual number.

-To fix this Typeerror, I could convert the
+To fix this Typeerror int object is not subscriptable, I could convert the

 sum_all variable to a string and then use the square brackets to access the digits.